Sign Up

 • Gluconeogenesis – the production of glucose by the liver and kidneys from non-carbohydrate substrates like fatty acids and amino acids

-• Hypoglycemia – plasma glucose concentration < 40 mg/dl
+• Hypoglycemiaplasma glucose concentration < 40 mg/dL

-• Hyperglycemia – plasma glucose concentration > 150 mg/dl
+• Hyperglycemiaplasma glucose concentration > 150 mg/dL

-• Gluconeogenesis – formation of glucose from non-carbohydrate substances
+• Gluconeogenesisformation of glucose from non-carbohydrate substances

-• Glycogen – stored form of glucose
+• Glycogenstored form of glucose

-• Glycogenesis – the process of making glycogen from glucose
+• Glycogenesisthe process of making glycogen from glucose

-• Glycogenolysis – the breakdown via phosphorylation pathway
+• Glycogenolysisthe breakdown via phosphorylation pathway

-• Glycolysis – the breakdown of glucose to make adenosine triphosphate (ATP)
+• Glycolysisthe breakdown of glucose to make adenosine triphosphate (ATP)

 Glucose Metabolism

-Neonatal glucose metabolism and deviations from normal represent complex physiology and pathophysiology.
+Neonatal glucose metabolism is a very complex process, with a challenging pathophysiology.
+As we know, ATP is the energy source for cells to carry out their processes (Rosenfeld & Thornton, 2023).
 Glucose is the body's main substance to create ATP.
-Ninety percent of ingested carbohydrate is used to make ATP.
-The breakdown of glucose to make ATP is known as glycolysis and occurs in two ways depending upon the presence or absence of oxygen.
+Most ingested carbohydrates are used to make ATP.
+The breakdown of glucose to make ATP is known as glycolysis and occurs in two ways depending upon the presence or absence of oxygen (Rosenfeld & Thornton, 2023).
 In the presence of oxygen, aerobic metabolism breaks down glucose into ATP.
 When oxygen is absent, anaerobic metabolism is a less efficient glycolysis method.
-Both methods burn pyruvic acid, creating carbon dioxide and water as by-products(Thornton et al., 2015).
+Both methods burn pyruvic acid, creating carbon dioxide and water as by-products (Rosenfeld & Thornton, 2023).

 Glycogenolysis is the breakdown of glycogen via a phosphorylation pathway.
+Phosphorylation is a series of events where a phosphate group is added to a protein to either activate or deactivate it (Carbó & Rodriguez, 2023).
 Glucose can also be made from non-carbohydrate substances through gluconeogenesis.
-Proteins, fats, and acids are key substrates for gluconeogenesis strongly affected by glucocorticoids and thyroid hormones.
+Proteins, fats, and acids are key substrates, or molecules, for gluconeogenesis strongly affected by glucocorticoids and thyroid hormones (Carbó & Rodriguez, 2023).
 Whether ingested or made in the body, glucose in the bloodstream cannot be used as an energy source.
-To be utilized by the body, glucose must enter the cells.
-Because of its size, glucose cannot efficiently enter most cells.
-Insulin is required to get glucose into most cells, except the liver and brain(Thornton et al. 2015).
+To be utilized by the body, glucose must enter the cells, which can be difficult, given its size.
+Insulin is required to move glucose into most cells, except for the liver and brain (Carbó & Rodriguez, 2023).

 Fetal Glucose Homeostasis

-Fetal glucose homeostasis predominately depends on a constant maternal glucose supply.
-Maternal glucose is the primary source of energy during fetal life.
+Fetal glucose homeostasis, or optimal fetal glucose levels, predominantly depends on a continuous maternal glucose supply.
+Maternal glucose is the primary source of energy during fetal development.
 Maternal glucose crosses the placenta by carrier-mediated diffusion.
-The glucose concentration in the fetus is approximately 80 percent of that in maternal blood.
-Changes in maternal metabolism, including increased calorie intake and decreased sensitivity of the maternal tissues to insulin, provide additional substrates needed to meet the demands of the growing fetus.
+The glucose concentration in the fetus is approximately 80% of that in maternal blood.
+Changes in maternal metabolism, including increased caloric intake and decreased sensitivity of the maternal tissues to insulin, provide additional substrates needed to meet the demands of the growing fetus.

-In the term infant, the blood glucose concentration falls to 50 to 60 mg/dl during the first four to six hours.
-By 72 hours, the blood glucose concentration stabilizes to 60 to 70 mg/dl in term infants and at lower levels in low birth weight infants.
+In the term infant, the blood glucose concentration falls to 50 to 60 mg/dL during the first four to six hours.
+By 72 hours, the blood glucose concentration stabilizes to 60 to 70 mg/dL in term infants and at lower levels in low birth weight infants.

 Several hormonal and metabolic changes occur at birth, facilitating the adaptation necessary to maintain glucose homeostasis.
 Catecholamines increase dramatically at birth due to the decrease in environmental temperature and loss of the placenta.
 Increased glucagon and growth hormone levels and a relatively low plasma insulin level accompany the decrease in blood glucose following delivery.
 Elevated glucagon and norepinephrine levels activate hepatic glycogen phosphorylase, which induces glycogenolysis.
-Simultaneously, the falling glucose concentration and the perinatal surge in fetal cortisol secretion stimulate hepatic glucose-6-phosphatase activity, which results in increased hepatic gluconeogenesis.
+At the same time, the falling glucose concentration and the perinatal surge in fetal cortisol secretion stimulate hepatic glucose-6-phosphatase activity, which results in increased hepatic gluconeogenesis.

-Maternal Concept
+Maternal Considerations

 The effects of maternal hypoglycemia on the fetus can also be significant.
 With a decrease in fetal blood sugar, there may be an increase in catecholamines and cortisol levels.
 Certain maternal states may predispose the fetus or infant to abnormal glucose environments.
 Maternal diabetes is a classic example of excessive substrate presented to the fetus.
 The increased circulating glucose crosses the placenta and causes fetal hyperglycemia.

-Transfer to Extra-Uterine Life
+Transition to Extrauterine Life

 Blood Glucose Levels